The Research

 McNulty KL, Elliott-Sale KJ, Dolan E, et al.

 Across 78 studies, performance dips during the early follicular phase (your period) are real — but small.
 What's big is the variation between women.
-This is why Lune weights your daily recovery score and symptom log alongside cycle phase instead of applying a one-size template.
-The longer you use the app, the more your programming reflects you specifically.
+This is why Lune uses recovery and symptom context alongside cycle phase instead of applying a one-size template.

 Read on PubMed →